juancclcarvalho/dalmax-framework-deep-active-learning-python/README.md

 ## Methodology Overview
 The Framework to Deep Active Learning Approaches for Maximal Information Gain (DalMax) is a framework that aims to select the most informative samples for training a deep learning model.
 The DalMax framework is based on heuristic strategies that select the samples that maximize the information gain of the model.
 The DalMax framework is composed of this heuristic strategies:

-- **Uncertainty Sampling**: Calculate the entropy or confidence margin to select samples.
+- **Random Sampling**: Select samples randomly.
+- **Least Confidence**: Select samples where the model is least confident[1].
+- **Margin Sampling**: Select samples where the margin between the two most likely classes is smallest[2].
-- **Diversity Sampling**: Use clustering (e.g., K-means) to select samples that represent the diversity of the dataset.
+- **Entropy Sampling**: Select samples where the entropy of the prediction is highest[3].
-- **Query by Committee (QBC)**: Train multiple models and select the samples where there is the greatest disagreement between them.
-- **Core-Set Selection**: Use optimization methods such as K-Center to select subsets that effectively cover the data space.
-- **Adversarial Active Learning**: Generate adversarial samples to identify model weaknesses.
-- **Reinforcement Learning for Active Learning**: Apply RL to learn sample selection strategies.
-This is not implemented in this repository.
-- **Expected Model Change**: Choose samples that, when labeled, are expected to cause the greatest change in the model.
+- **Uncertainty Sampling with Dropout Estimation**: Select samples where the model is most uncertain.
+This strategy uses dropout to estimate the uncertainty of the model[4].
-- **Bayesian Active Learning**: Use Bayesian methods to model uncertainty and select samples that maximize information gain.
+- **Bayesian Active Learning Disagreement**: Select samples where the model is most uncertain.
+This strategy uses Bayesian methods to estimate the uncertainty of the model[4].
+- **Cluster-Based Selection**: Select samples that are most representative of the clusters[5].
+- **Adversarial Margin**: Select samples where the adversarial margin is smallest[6].

+-
 ## Dependencies
 This project depends on the following libraries:
-- Python 3.9
-- TensorFlow 2.11.0
-- CUDA 11.7
-- Numpy
-- Scikit-learn
+- Python==3.9
-- Matplotlib
+- CUDA==12.4
-- Seaborn
+- Pytorch==v2.5.0

 ## Environment Setup
 To install the necessary dependencies, run the following command: